actionml/universal-recommender/README.md

  - **eventNames**: enumerates the event types to be used, the first of which is the primary event.
  - **timeWindow**: This is optional and controls how much of the data in the EventServer to keep and how to compress events.
 The default it to not have a time window and do no compression.
 This will compact and drop old events from the EventServer permanently in the persisted data&mdash;so make sure to have some other archive of events it you are playing with the `timeWindow: duration:`.
-	 - **duration**: This is parsed in the expected ways and becomes a Scala `Duration` object defining the time from now backward to the point where older events will be dropped. $set property change event are never dropped.
+	 - **duration**: This is parsed for "days", "hours", "minutes", or smaller periods and becomes a Scala `Duration` object defining the time from now backward to the point where older events will be dropped. $set property change event are never dropped.
 	 - **removeDuplicates** a boolean telling the Datasource to de-duplicate non$set type events, defaults to `false`.
 	 - **compressProperties**: a boolean telling the Datasource to compress property change event into one event expressing the current state of all properties, defaults to `false`.